3digitdev/anansi-tags/README.md

 # Result:  'Hello'
 ```

-Just like with `strip_md()`, stripping a hyperlink removes the URL, leaving only the text:
+Just like with `strip_tags()`, stripping a hyperlink removes the URL, leaving only the text:

 ```python
 from anansi import strip_ansi